 While Oregon has enacted several basic gun safety laws, the state still falls behind its neighbors and can take bolder action to save lives.

 In 2017, Oregon enacted an extreme risk protection order law, which allows family members and law enforcement officers to temporarily disarm individuals at risk of violence.
-In 2017, Oregon had the 21st-lowest gun death rate in the country and exported and imported crime guns at close to the national rates.
+In 2019, Oregon had the 21st-lowest gun death rate in the country and exported crime guns at slightly less than the national rate.
 To save lives from gun violence, Oregon legislators could require people who live with minor children to store their firearms safely and restrict untraceable and undetectable firearms (also known as ghost guns).

 What Oregon Does Well